rodrigocfd/winsafe/src/msg.md

     }
 }

-unsafe impl MsgSendRecv for MakeToast {
+impl MsgSendRecv for MakeToast {
     fn from_generic_wm(p: msg::WndMsg) -> Self {
         Self {
             how_many: p.wparam as _,